-Symptoms and Effects of Asbestos Related Disease
+Symptoms of Mesothelioma & Asbestos Related Disease

 Lung cancer related to smoking and asbestosis is often confused with mesothelioma.
 Symptoms such as coughing up blood, scarring of the lungs and tumors are commonly misdiagnosed.
 Studies indicate that smoking does increase the chances of developing mesothelioma.

 - Low oxygen levels

 - Pericardial – affects the lining of the heart.
 Fewer than 1% of all cases are pericardial mesothelioma cases.
 In many cases, the disease is not even diagnosed until after the patient has died.
 Symptoms of pericardial mesothelioma often are mistaken for coronary heart disease, heart failure, or pericarditis.

 - Irregular heartbeat